 Consider the below items to avoid fertilizer burn on your lawn:

 - Use organic fertilizer.
-Organic fertilizer and well-composted amendments are broken down by soil microbes according to nature’s timeline.
+Organic fertilizer like the product pictured above and well-composted amendments are broken down by soil microbes according to nature’s timeline.
 This significantly reduces the risk of fertilizer burn.

 - Read, understand and follow fertilizer instructions.
 It’s a must that you apply the fertilizer exactly as described on the package instructions.
 Different fertilizers have different strengths, so it’s important that you follow instructions to ensure you won’t over apply them to your lawn.

 - Reduce lawn stress: A lawn in poor condition should be fertilized very lightly to help it recover and regain its health.
 Fertilizing heavily can do more harm than good to your lawn because weak grass is easily burned by chemical fertilizers.
 It’s also important to note that lawns that are suffering from severe stress due to drought, heat or disease shouldn’t be fertilized because it won’t be absorbed and will only cause further damage.